Thomsen Group - Cardiac Electrophysiology

 Cardiac electrophysiology is the science related to the investigation, diagnosis, treatment, manipulation and challenge of the electrical activities of the heart.
 This is what we do.
 Our present aim is to understand how heart failure affects the electrophysiology of the heart and vice versa.

-We have built a lab to investigate cardiac electrophysiology over a wide range of animals.
-We use disease models and genetically altered mice to mimic clinical, cardiac and non-cardiac disorders, and study the altered cardiac electrophysiology and arrhythmia vulnerability.
-We are especially interested in understanding how the hemodynamic changes associated with Heart Failure with preserved Ejection Fraction (HFpEF) changes cardiac electrophysiology and its predisposition to
+The lab investigates cardiac electrophysiology over a wide range of animals.
+We use disease models and genetically altered mice to mimic clinically relevant disorders and study the altered cardiac electrophysiology and arrhythmia vulnerability.
+We are especially interested in understanding how the hemodynamic changes associated with Heart Failure with preserved Ejection Fraction (HFpEF) changes cardiac electrophysiology.

 A broad armamentarium of approaches is key to solving tomorrow’s research questions.
 In this lab, we take pride in being integrative experimental physiologists, who can draw advantage from many different disciplines, like in-vivo, ex-vivo and cellular electrophysiology, molecular biology, protein chemistry, surgery and pharmacology, to lift and join findings to reach a higher level of understanding.

-We surgically place small radiotransitters subcutaneously in mice or rats and after recovery, we can record a 1-lead ECG under conscious conditions.
+We surgically place small radiotransitters in mice or rats and after recovery, we can record a ECG and/or blood pressure under conscious conditions.
 In our telemetry lab, the animals are placed in their home cage on receivers and the signal is recorded continuously.
 We often record for several days under controlled light/dark cycles.

 Echocardiographic examination of cardiac structure and function